No Anti-Immigrant Victory for Trump—So Far: Bill Boyarsky

 Square, Site wide

-It’s something I am conscious of every day, living in Southern California with its large and growing population of immigrants from Mexico, Central America the Middle East and Asia.
+It’s something I am conscious of every day, living in Southern California with its large and growing population of immigrants from Mexico, Central America, the Middle East and Asia.
 Walking along the streets, shopping, taking the commuter train, interviewing people for stories, seeing friends, going to Dodgers games or visiting university and college campuses, I see how immigration is continuing to change the United States for the better.
 Immigrants’ energy and talent, as well as the resistance they encounter, add up to a powerful story, one of the most significant I’ve ever covered.

-Trump announced his policy in an executive order on Jan.
+Trump announced his policy in an executive order Jan.
 25. It would have greatly increased the number of immigration enforcement officers and enhanced their power.
 It would have banned federal funding for sanctuary jurisdictions: “In furtherance of this policy, the attorney general and the [Homeland Security] secretary, in their discretion and to the extent consistent with law, shall ensure that … [sanctuary jurisdictions] are not eligible to receive federal grants, except as deemed necessary for law enforcement purposes.”

 The term “sanctuary city” is vague.
 Kaiser Health News, in an article on the Trump order, said, “[T]he term ‘sanctuary cities’ describes locales—cities, but also states, counties and other community entities” that decline to do the work of federal immigration authorities.
 Such jurisdictions often forbid local police from inquiring about the immigration status of victims, suspects or witnesses.
 In some cases, local government officials are forbidden to ask the immigration status of those seeking medical help.
 “But there is no hard-and-fast definition of ‘sanctuary cities’ or federal delineation of which jurisdictions would be targeted …” the Kaiser article said.